The Environmental Impact of Textile Recycling

 – Jackie King, Executive Director, SMART

 Baling is a very important process in textile recycling, since it keeps the clothing free from infestations, organized, easy to handle, and transport.
 Harmony Enterprises manufacturers clothing and textile balers that are strong, durable, and efficient.
+These innovative machines come in a variety of styles and loading configurations to adapt to any business application.

 For more information on the balers for textiles and clothing, please contact Harmony Enterprises at (507) 886-6666.